ilias6/Parallel-pyJedAI/pypi/pyjedai/README.md

 - Various implemented algorithms.
 - Easy-to-use.
 - Utilizes some of the famous and cutting-edge machine learning packages.
-- Offers supervised and un-supervised ML techniques.
+- Offers supervised and unsupervised ML techniques.

 __Open demo python notebook:__